EDUCATOR. AUTHOR. SPEAKER. STRATEGIST.

 CONSULTANCY

-Dr. Graves provides educational consulting, strategy sessions, and professional development workshops on teaching and learning for diverse audiences, high-impact teaching strategies, and edtech techniques.
+Dr. Graves provides educational consulting, strategy sessions, and professional development workshops on high-impact teaching strategies and educational technology techniques.
 She is passionate about working with educators, schools, and universities on designing omnichannel learning pathways that lead to deeply valuable outcomes.

 CONTACT